Code-Falcons/Personal-Finance-Tracker/Readme.md

 ### 📝 Introduction

 **The Problem**
 Many individuals struggle to track their income and expenses effectively, leading to poor financial decisions.
 Without clear visibility into spending habits, it becomes difficult to save, stick to a budget, or plan for the future.
-Existing tools are often either too complex, lack customization, or fail to provide meaningful insights.

 **Our Solution**
 We built **Personal Finance Tracker**—a secure, intuitive web application that simplifies financial management for individuals *and* aligns with small business needs for basic expense tracking.